Methods

 name = name.to_sym

-::ActiveSupport::ClassAttribute.redefine(self, name, default)
+::ActiveSupport::ClassAttribute.redefine(self, name, namespaced_name, default)

-unless singleton_class?
+if singleton_class?

 methods << <<~RUBY if instance_reader